 1. Surface Area to Volume Ratio

 As a cell grows, its volume increases much faster than its surface area.
-This means that the cell membrane, the city's transportation network, becomes increasingly inadequate to support the needs of the growing cell's volume, the city's population.
+This leads to this means that the cell membrane, the city's transportation network, becomes increasingly inadequate to support the needs of the growing cell's volume, the city's population.
 Nutrients cannot be transported in quickly enough, and waste products accumulate, hindering the cell's ability to function efficiently.

 2. Genome to Volume Ratio